-Policy Applicable to Employees Accused of Domestic Violence, Dating Violence, Sexual Assault and Stalking which is available on the college's forms drive under the Human Resources folder, and available on the college's website at: www.schoolcraft.edu/hr/employee-information under the Employment section.
+Policy Applicable to Employees Accused of Domestic Violence, Dating Violence, Sexual Assault and Stalking available on the college's website at: www.schoolcraft.edu/hr/employee-information under the Employment section.

 1. How to File a Disciplinary Complaint Under this Policy